To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Temporal Dynamics and Causality

-Usually, though not all, active dual-stance users who posted many tweets tended to change their stances many times, as shown in the Fig.\ \ref{fig:change-tweet}.
-Figure \ref{fig:change-tweet} shows the number of stance changes for total number of anti-vax and pro-vax tweets for each individual.
-The number of stance changes should always be less than the total tweets but from the figure, it seems that mostly half or lesser number of user's tweets are causing changes in stances as most of the scatter point are under the red line.
-For users with lesser number of tweets, shown in the inset charts, stance changes are almost close to the total number of tweets shown with the yellow line, which means an actual oscillating behaviour.
-Anti-leaning users appear to have fewer oscillations, but it is because of the users with only few more anti-vax tweets than pro-vax are assigned to balanced or pro-vax groups due to low precision for anti-vax stance.
-An example of an oscillating user is shown in Fig.\ \ref{fig:oscillating}.
+Figure~\ref{fig:change-tweet} shows the number of stance changes for a total number of anti-vax and pro-vax tweets for each individual.
+The number of stance changes should always be less than the total tweets.
+However, from the figure, it seems that fewer than half the tweets from a given user involve a change of stance, because most of the scatter points are under the red line (which indicates a user that changes stance in half of their tweets).
+For users with a smaller number of tweets, shown in the inset charts, stance changes are close to the total number of tweets shown with the green line in the inset chart.
+This indicates an actual oscillating behaviour between anti- and pro-vax stances.
+Anti-leaning users appear to have fewer oscillations, but it is because the users with only a few more anti-vax tweets than pro-vax tweets are assigned to the balanced or pro-leaning groups due to low precision for detecting the anti-vax stance.
+An example of an oscillating user is shown in Fig.~\ref{fig:oscillating}.
 This user is classified as balanced, although there are more anti-vax tweets than pro-vax.
-Most of the oscillatory behaviour happens after Nov.
-9, 2020 when Pfizer announced the interim trial results for COVID-19 vaccine \cite{Pfizer-announcement}.
-As we will see later, most of the stance changes happened in the post-vaccine period.
-Moreover, anti-leaning and pro-leaning groups have some users with many tweets but only a few stance changes, however, stance changes in the balanced group stayed closer to the half gradient red line.
-It reflects that we do not have users who posted anti-vax tweets for some time, then switched to pro-vax stance and stayed pro-vax for some time.
-The oscillating behaviour, although not always for every tweet, appears to be a characteristic of the balanced group.
+Most of the oscillatory behaviour happened after Nov.
+9, 2020, when Pfizer announced the interim trial results for their COVID-19 vaccine \cite{Pfizer-announcement}.
+We call this post-vaccine period and we will see later that most of the stance changes happened in this period.
+Moreover, anti-leaning and pro-leaning groups have some users with many tweets but only a few stance changes; however, stance changes in the balanced group stayed closer to the half gradient red line.
+It reflects the fact that the dataset does not contain users who posted anti-vax tweets for some time, then switched to pro-vax stance and stayed pro-vax for some time.
+The oscillating behaviour appears to be a characteristic of the balanced group.

 In addition, we define $\delta^+(n)$ and $\delta^-(n)$, which count stance changes over all dual-stance users for each day, i.e.,